JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/dynamic_window_approach.md

 ## Goal

-The objective of this exercise is to implement the logic of the VFF navigation algorithm.
+The objective of this exercise is to implement the Dynamic Window Approach (DWA) for local navigation.

-In navigation using a VFF (Virtual Force Field):

-- Each object in the environment generates a repulsion force against the robot.

-- The destination generates a force of attraction which pulls the robot.

-This makes it possible for the robot to go towards the target, distancing itself from the obstacles, so that its direction is the vector sum of all forces.

-{% include gallery caption="Gallery" %}

-The solution can integrate one or more of the following difficulty increasing goals, as well as any other one that occurs to you:

-- Go as quickly as possible.
+The robot must:
+- Generate a set of admissible linear and angular velocities
+- Simulate trajectories for each velocity pair
+- Evaluate them based on:
+  - Distance to obstacles
+  - Alignment with the target
+  - Forward velocity

-- Choose the safest route.
+- Select the optimal velocity command

-- Obstacles in movement.

-- Robustness in situations of indecision (zero vector sum).
+This allows the robot to reach the target while avoiding obstacles in a smooth and dynamically feasible way.

 ## Frequency API